superduper-io/superduper/README.md

 # Contributing :seedling:

-There are many ways to contribute, and they are not limited to writing code.
+#### There are many ways to contribute, and they are not limited to writing code.
 We welcome all contributions such as:
 - bug reports
 - documentation improvements
-- feaenhancement suggestions
+- enhancement suggestions
-- expanding the tutorials and examples
+- feature requests
-- share use cases
+- expanding the tutorials and use case examples

-This project is intended to be a community effort, and it won't be possible without your support and enthusiasm.We of course welcome any contribution.
+SuperDuperDB is open-source and intended to be a community effort, and it won't be possible without your support and enthusiasm.
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.